-If an in-person visit to the Cornell Lab of Ornithology in Ithaca, New York, is on your itinerary this summer, be sure to swivel your eyes to the right as you walk into the observatory from the main entrance.
+If an in-person visit to the Cornell Lab of Ornithology in Ithaca, New York, is on your itinerary, be sure to swivel your eyes to the right as you walk into the observatory from the main entrance.
 You’ll see a large graceful oval made of American walnut reclining against the wall, as if left there temporarily.
 But there’s more to this simple sculpture than meets the eye.
 The Lab’s new “Sound Ring” is a unique speaker system created by world-renowned artist Maya Lin.
 The Ring is the latest installment in Lin’s What Is Missing? memorial to extinct, endangered, or threatened species and habitats, designed as a gift to the Lab for its conservation efforts around the world.

 “Viewers are drawn closer by the intriguing echoes of a huge singing ring,” said John W. Fitzpatrick, director of the Cornell Lab of Ornithology.
 “Woodcocks twitter as they fly from east to west, Common Nighthawks ‘peent’ from overhead, and Olive-sided Flycatchers ring out ‘quick, three-beers!’ from distant limbs off to the south.
 Haunting wails of a lonely loon carry us to a moonlit Adirondack lake.
 Then, hearing a chorus of clarinet-like notes overhead, we are standing beneath a family group of Indri lemurs in a Madagascar rainforest.
 The sounds surround us with stories of beauty, fragility, vulnerability, and loss.
 They cry to us for help, lest they disappear forever.”

 “To me, memorials represent a stepping-off point,” said Lin during the May 30 unveiling of the Sound Ring.
 “We can’t do anything about what has already been lost, but can we learn enough from the past to rethink a different and better future?”